omakarevich/data_science_course_projects/algorithm_for_data_protection/README.txt

 It would be difficult to recover personal information from them.

+Result:
-Result - The algorithm of the linear regression model was checked by an invertible matrix and R2.
+- The algorithm of the linear regression model was checked by an invertible matrix and R2.